- Advanced core bioscience skills (optional)

 - NVivo qualitative data analysis

 - Synthetic Biology

 We are currently updating these details with our partner universities, so do check the page regularly for updates or email EASTBIO if you wish to register your interest in any of the above.

-Transferable skills: 2 workshops on Leadership and on Science Communication (mandatory)
+Transferable skills: 2 workshops on Leadership and on Science Communication (mandatory for second-year students)

 1 Leadership – Using an enterprising mind set to get things done